vtrevino/valorate/README.md

 - if there is a file valorate_sampling.so, everthing is ok.

 Linux:
-It should work without additional installations.
-But here is more difficult to tell what would be needed because of all flavours of Linux.
-However, it should be straight forward for a common linux user.
+Here is more difficult to tell what would be needed because of all flavours of Linux.
+However, it should work without additional installations.
+So, it should be straight forward for a common linux user.
 - Open a Terminal
 - Change directory to the directory where valorate_sampling.c is
 - type "R CMD SHLIB valorate_sampling.c <ENTER>"